Even the most religious viewers of Fox News know that it’s closer to political entertainment than it truly is to “news” in the traditional sense.

 “In modern society, we’re not supposed to point out that children in a two-parent, heterosexual nuclear household have a better chance at long-term success in life than others.
 In modern society, we’re supposed to applaud feminists who teach women they can have it all, that there’s no gender-identifying role, and women can fulfill the roles of husbands and fathers just as men do.”

 Kelly took issue with that.
 And Erickson followed it up with the suggestion that he disputes evidence that suggests that children living in a two-parent, homosexual household are just as healthy and able to thrive in society.
-Kelly finished it up by pointing to a list of studies that dispute Erickson’s “fast” on working mothers and homosexual families.
+Kelly finished it up by pointing to a list of studies that dispute Erickson’s “facts” on working mothers and homosexual families.